Children under 16 years old

 - were married to the child’s mother when the child was born (or, in Scotland, when the mother became pregnant)

 - have adopted the child (alone, or jointly)

 Read more information about parental responsibility if your situation is more complex or you jointly registered the birth of your child.

-It costs £46 to get a child passport by post, or £54.75 using the Post Office Passport Check and Send service.
+It costs £46 to get a child passport online or by post, or £54.75 using the Post Office Passport Check and Send service.